lizmat/ValuePair/README.md

 DESCRIPTION
 ===========

-The functionality provided by this module, will most likely be provided in language level 6.e and higher.
-If an implementation of ValuePair is already available, loading this module becomes a no-op.

 Raku provides a semi-immutable `Pair` datatype, where the value of a Pair object can be a container, and thus mutable.
 Therefore, a standard Pair is **not** a value type.
 The `ValuePair` class provided by this module, is a subclass of `Pair`, and does not allow a mutable value.
 And thus it can be a value type.

 The `.new` method either accepts two positional arguments (key and value), or `key` and `value` named arguments, or an existing `Pair`.